Camping Near Hanging Rock State Park

 What are the camping fees in Hanging Rock State Park?

-At Hanging Rock State Park, camping fees vary by campsite type and season.
-Standard tent camping sites are $23 per night, while RV sites with electrical hookups cost $30 per night.
-Group camping areas, which can accommodate up to 16 people, are available for $49 per night.
-These rates are similar to other popular North Carolina destinations like Pilot Mountain State Park and Stone Mountain State Park.
+At Hanging Rock State Park, camping fees are quite reasonable compared to other nearby parks like Pilot Mountain State Park.
+Standard tent camping sites cost $23 per night, while RV sites with electrical hookups are $30 per night.
+Group camping areas, which can accommodate up to 16 people, are available for $45 per night.